MiguelGuimaraes37/Books-Api-BackEnd/README.md

 ● DELETE /api/books/{id} - Delete a book by ID.

-All of endpoints are avalaible and working!
+All endpoints are avalaible and working!